aidanazkafaro/uber-data-analytics/README.md

 ## ETL Process

 The ETL process is performed using Mage AI, executed on a Compute Engine virtual machine (VM) within the Google Cloud Platform.
-Mage AI is responsible for extracting data, applying transformations, and loading it into the desired format for further analysis.
+Mage AI is responsible for extracting data, applying transformations, and loading it into BigQuery for further analysis.

 ![pipeline](pipeline.png)